chilli007123/Dissertation/Dissertation_MD_FILE.md

 |       Ncp.cpl |      AES | True     | True   | True  | 15               |
 | Telephone.cpl |      AES | True     | True   | True  | 17               |
 |    Winsec.cpl |      AES | True     | True   | True  | 17               |
+Further testing was done with scarecrow to look for any successful patterns in payload generation.
+Table [ AGAIN FIND OUT THE TABLE NUMBER] shows another successful evasion from all 6 payloads.
+Using similar